Ronja, the Robber's Daughter (2014 TV series)

-UK-based distributor Serious Lunch has acquired the worldwide distribution rights, except for Japan and Scandinavia.
-It sought English-language broadcasters and brought the series to potential backers at the 2015 Annecy International Animated Film Festival.
-Amazon began streaming the series on its Amazon Prime streaming service on January 27, 2017.
-GKIDS released the series in the United States on August 20, 2019 (distributed by Shout!
-Factory), and additional licenses were sold in China (UYoung Media) and Taiwan (PTS).
-The English dub is narrated by Gillian Anderson.

-Storyline

-Ronja, the only child of a bandit chief, grows up among a clan of robbers living in a castle in the woodlands of early-Medieval Scandinavia.
+Ronja, the Robber's Daughter (山賊の娘ローニャ, Sanzoku no Musume Rōnya) is a Japanese anime based on the Swedish children's book of the same name.
+It is about Ronja, the only child of a bandit chief, who grows up among a clan of robbers living in a castle in the woodlands of early-Medieval Scandinavia.
 When Ronja grows old enough she ventures into the forest, exploring and discovering its wonders and dangers like the mystical creatures that dwell there.
 She learns to live in the forest through her own strength, with the occasional rescue by her parents.
 Ronja's life begins to change, however, when she happens upon a boy her own age named Birk, who turns out to be the son of the rival clan chief.